top of page

 For issuers of specified health insurance policies, the fee for a policy year ending on or after October 1, 2021, but before October 1, 2022, is $2.79 (line 133(b)) ($2.66 for a policy year ending on or after October 1, 2020, but before October 1, 2021 (line 133(a))), multiplied by the average number of lives covered under the policy for that policy year.

 PLEASE NOTE, Verdegard and RMI will NOT be completing these forms for any Medova Lifestyle Health Plan.
-Verdegard is only providing the enrollment numbers needed for each group and the information included with the July 15 letter.
-It is the Employer Plan Sponsor’s responsibility to use this information to determine whether it is required to complete a 720 form for its group.
+It is the Employer Plan Sponsor’s responsibility to determine whether it is required to complete a 720 form for its group.
 Again, RMI would strongly encourage you to consult with your tax advisor to determine if you need to file these 720 forms or for assistance in completing this Form if necessary.
 Inserts from the Form 720 have been linked below for your convenience.
-Please contact HMA for additional questions at (480) 921-8944.

 DOCUMENTS